zyedidia/eget/man/eget.md

 :    Only download the asset if the release is more recent than an existing asset with the same name in `$EGET_BIN`, or the current directory if `$EGET_BIN` is not defined.

+  `-b, --binary=`

+:    Specify asset binary name present in `$EGET_BIN` or current directory.
+Used with `--upgrade-only` when repo name differs from the binary name.

   `-a, --asset=`

 :    Download a specific asset containing the given string.
 If there is an exact match with an asset, that asset is used regardless (except when using `^`).
 If the argument begins with a `^`, then any asset that does not match the argument is a candidate.
 This option can be specified multiple times for additional filtering.
 Example: **`eget --asset nvim.appimage neovim/neovim`**.
 Example **`eget --download-only --asset amd64.deb --asset musl sharkdp/bat`**.
 If the assets are filterable using the `--system` detector (i.e., if applying the detector does not remove all candidates), the system detector is applied.
 Use `--system all` to always consider all assets.